-The process for amending the Australia New Zealand Food Standards Code (the Food Standards Code) is prescribed in the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
+The process for amending the Australia New Zealand Food Standards Code is prescribed in the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
 The diagram below represents the different stages in the process including when periods of public consultation occur.
 This process varies for matters that are urgent or minor in significance or complexity.